Why Swiss women are back on strike today

 Why 1991?

 The choice of date was not arbitrary: on June 14 a decade prior, Swiss voters had approved a new article in the constitution on equality of the sexesexternal link.
-The principle inscribed in the constitution had not been translated into concrete legislation, however.
+But the principle laid down in the constitution had not been translated into concrete legislation.
 The gap between men’s and women’s pay was still glaring.

-The mobilisation of women was also to mark the 20th anniversary of women getting the vote at the federal level, a goal achieved very late in comparison to all other countries in Europe and most of the world.
-It had been solely due to the struggle of women.
+The 1991 strike was also intended to mark the 20th anniversary of women getting the vote at the federal level, a goal achieved very late in Switzerland compared to all other countries in Europe and most of the world.

 Why a strike?

 The idea of presenting the mobilisation of 1991 as a strike at first struggled to find acceptance.
-“At the outset, the Swiss trades union congress was not enthusiastic,” recalls historian Elisabeth Joris, who specialises in women’s and gender history in Switzerland.
+“At the outset, the Swiss trade union congress was not enthusiastic,” recalls historian Elisabeth Joris, who specialises in women’s and gender history in Switzerland.
 “The word was going round: ‘This is a day of action, not a strike’, because the very notion of a strike was linked to paid work, while women worked in very varied settings and often not for a paycheque.”

 On the other hand, talking in terms of a strike took on a highly political significance.
-“Every social movement takes place in a historic context, it is linked to other events,” notes Joris.
-Declaring a nationwide political strike meant appealing to the precedent of the other great nationwide political strike in Swiss history: the general strike of 1918, which included among its demands woman suffrage, and in which women played an important role.
+“Every social movement takes place in a historical context, it is linked to other events,” notes Joris.
+Declaring a nationwide political strike meant appealing to the precedent of the other great nationwide political strike in Swiss history: the general strike of 1918, which included women's suffrage among its demands, and in which women played an important role.

 “Women were borrowing a tradition from the workers’ movement, but gave it a wider meaning, transforming and adapting it to the needs of the feminist movement,” explains Joris.
 The idea of a women’s strike was not new, either.
 In 1975 there was such a strike in Iceland, to mark International Women’s Year.
 Even the choice of March 8 as International Women’s Day commemorates the strike by New York garment workers in 1909 and 1910.